kgateway-dev/kgateway/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

 ## Step 3: Setting a Policy

-Next we will create an AWS Policy to grant the necessary permissions for Vault, allowing it to perform actions, such as assuming the IAM role and getting instance and user information.
+Create an AWS Policy to grant the necessary permissions for Vault to perform actions, such as assuming the IAM role and getting instance and user information.
 This is a lighter version of Vault's [Recommended Vault IAM Policy](https://developer.hashicorp.com/vault/docs/auth/aws#recommended-vault-iam-policy).

 ```shell
 export VAULT_AUTH_POLICY_NAME=gloo-vault-auth-policy